osmarks/IPUpy-patch/README.md

 ![](imgs/multirepl1.PNG)

 Each interpreter is given a unique python int called `__tileid`.
-Additionally, if you pass a file name as a cmdline argument to `multirepl`, the file will be read and divided up equally between tiles, accessible in each interpreter as a string variable `__filedata`.
+Additionally, if you pass a file name as a cmdline argument to `multirepl`, the file will be read and divided up equally between tiles, accessible in each interpreter as a string variable `__tiledata`.
 This allows interactive parallel processing of the a file's contents, e.g., the linux built-in dictionary of words:

 ![](imgs/multirepl2.png)